 The Capitol Life Insurance company has provided excellent service and policies for over 100 years.
 Their Medigap plans offer fast underwriting and approval, a 7% household discount in most states, and a 12-month rate lock.
 With the backing of the Liberty Bankers Insurance Group, they have plenty of capital to pay claims and ensure their beneficiaries with excellent coverage.

-Is Capitol life a good company?
+Is Capitol Life Insurance a good company?

 Which Medicare Supplement plan has the highest level of coverage?

-What are the benefits of Capitol life?
+What are the benefits of Capitol life Insurance?

 The Capitol Life Medigap policies have a quick underwriting process.
 Sometimes you even have an answer as soon as their application is complete.
 They also allow a 12-month rate lock and freedom to choose doctors that accept Medicare nationwide, with no referrals.